-Minnesota Father Gets 30 Months For Repeatedly Abusing Infant Daughter
+Minnesota Father Gets 30 Months In Prison For Repeatedly Abusing Infant Daughter

 WDAY reports Foltz received a sentence of 30 months earlier this week.
 According to Daily Mail, Foltz will get credit for the 429 days he has already spent behind bars.
 Required to spend at least 20 months of his sentence in jail, he is eligible to spend the last 10 months on released supervision.

-According to court documents, Shawn repeatedly abused his two-month-old daughter between April 10, 2017 and May 30, 2017.
-On that final date of the infant’s abuse, her mother took her to the Essentia Health emergency room whether medical staff discovered red marks all over her back, dark bruises around her eyes, and other bruising scattered over her body.
+According to court documents, Shawn repeatedly abused his 2-month-old daughter between April 10, 2017, and May 30, 2017.
+On that final date of the infant’s abuse, her mother took her to the Essentia Health emergency room where medical staff discovered red marks all over her back, dark bruises around her eyes, and other bruising scattered over her body.
 At the time, the mother explained to the police that her daughter had been in the care of her father while she was working.

 During his proceedings, Foltz admitted to spending time at work thinking about new and different ways to torture his daughter.
 Moreover, he also admitted to targeting his daughter because he knew she was too young to alert anyone or seek any help.